Privacy Policy

-Proprium Capital Partners, L.P. (“Proprium” or “the Company”) considers privacy to be a fundamental element of our relationship with individual investors in the funds that we manage (“Funds”) and in connection with our business.
+Proprium Capital Partners (“Proprium”, “we”, “us”, or “our”) considers privacy to be a fundamental element of our relationship with individual investors and in connection with our business.
 We are committed to maintaining the confidentiality, integrity, and security of your personal data.
-In accordance with applicable regulations regarding the privacy of consumer financial information (including Regulation S-P adopted by the Securities and Exchange Commission), and regarding the processing of personal data (the EU General Data Protection Regulation ("EU GDPR") in the EEA, the UK General Data Protection Regulation ("UK GDPR"), and the Cayman Islands Data Protection Law, 2017 ("DPL") in the Cayman Islands), we have prepared this privacy policy (the "Policy") to inform you of the types of personal data that we receive from you, when this data may be disclosed to others, and how we safeguard such data.
+In accordance with applicable regulations regarding the privacy of consumer financial information (including Regulation S-P adopted by the Securities and Exchange Commission), and regarding the processing of personal data (the EU General Data Protection Regulation (“EU GDPR”) in the EEA, the UK General Data Protection Regulation (“UK GDPR”), and the Cayman Islands Data Protection Act (as Revised) (“DPA”) in the Cayman Islands), we have prepared this privacy policy (the “Policy”) to inform you of the types of personal data that we receive from you, when this data may be disclosed to others, and how we safeguard such data.

 This Policy applies to individuals whose personal information we handle, including, without limitation: